iameo/atyna/README.md

 - My Sister, Augustina.
 Her name is the reason why the theme is called __atyna__.

-Copyright & License
+## Copyright & License
-[to be updated]
+MIT LICENCED.